emilynakano/todo-front/README.md

  # :page_with_curl: Description

 A TodoList project developed for familiarization with VueJs, with typescript.
+The css was provided by the Tyler Potts channel, which served as the basis for this project.

 ### 💥 Overview: <a href="https://todo-front-seven.vercel.app/" target="_blank">Todo Deploy</a>